Help Through Hardship Crisis and Advice First Aid

 Advice First Aid (Wandsworth)

-The basic AFA training is a two-day training session covering the fundamentals of advice provision, benefits, housing and debt.
-The next two-day session is scheduled for 20 and 21 November 2023.
-If you are interested in signing up, please contact Jo Anderson at jo.anderson@cawandsworth.org
+Basic AFA training is a two-day course covering the fundamentals of advice provision, including benefits, housing and debt.
+It is for people who want to roll out Advice First Aid in their community.
+The course is run every 6 months.
+The next two-day course will run on 8 and 15 May 2025.
+If you are interested in signing up, please use the links below or contact Natasha Cross at natasha.cross@cawandsworth.org

 Our conferences and events